richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.5.1**
+Better image width handling.
+Image width was based on `naturalWidth` which meant if the image was naturally large i.e. for retina screens the size of the image was read wrong.
+Now back to using jQuery `.width()` command.
+Code needs to be refactored to take into account image loading.
+Too many functions doing similar things.

 **Version 1.5.0**
 Added the possibility for multiple slides to be placed in one super slide.
 The slider can then slide multiple slides at the one time.
 The CSS has changed a bit and is now dependent on redils-responsive and redils-multislide.
 This will continue for all use cases.